Add Site Search to your ASP.NET website

-Zoom allows you to add a search engine to your ASP.NET website by using our ASP.NET wrapper with our high performance CGI search application.
-Click here to find out how.
+Zoom allows you to add a search engine to your ASP.NET website with a native ASP.NET Server Control that provides integration possibilities into your ASP.NET application.

-To find out more about Zoom, visit our homepage.
+To find out more about the full Zoom package, visit our homepage.

 For indexing your website, you will require a computer with: